aquasecurity/opsgenie-plugin/README.md

     OpsGenie|**OUTPUT_PROPERTIES_ALERTVISIBLETO**|Set OpsGenie *Visible To* field *(see at https://docs.opsgenie.com/docs/alert-api)*

-6. Push the OpsGeini plugin to the cluster :
+6. Push the OpsGenie plug-in to the cluster :
 ```
 kubectl create -f opsgenie_deployment.yaml
 ```

 ### Troubleshooting and Support
-To validate the integration check the logs of the plugin
+To validate the integration check the logs of the plug-in
 ```
 kubectl logs aqua-lc-opsgenie-<pod-unique-code> -n aqua
 ```